Dorothy Kuya: Death and legacy

 Kuya died on 23 December 2013.

 Since her death, she has been universally recognised as one of Liverpool's most influential activists, and one of the most highly accomplished anti-racist campaigners in the UK.

 The Communist Party of Britain, the successor to the original Communist Party of Great Britain, considers Dorothy Kuya as "one of the Communist Party's most important Black members from the 1940s to the 1980s".

-Journalist Louis Julienne described Kuya as "daughter of Liverpool" and "a "tireless campaigner against discrimination and racism."
+Journalist Louis Julienne described Kuya as a "great daughter of Liverpool" and "a tireless campaigner against discrimination and racism."

-In 2022 the International Slavery Museum in Liverpool published an animated video describing Dorothy Kuya's life and praising her work.
+In 2022, the International Slavery Museum in Liverpool published an animated video describing Dorothy Kuya's life and praising her work.